 Performances & Supplemental Programming:

 A Fanciful Embroidery Of The Facts, 2017, a performance by Tora López, with Mia Berg, Hannah Goff, Julia Hillman Craig, Seung Hee Kim, Sarah Alice Moran, Roz Morris, Willy Somma, and Laura Tiffin.
-Performances will occur from 3-4pm on Thursdays throughout June.
+Performances will occur from 3-4pm on Thursdays throughout the run of the exhibition.

 PLAYLAB, INC. presents Stationary Paperboy, 2017, a performance piece of newspaper delivery brought indoors, which includes an immobile paperboy on his route, throwing copies of that day’s New York Times to visitors and the gallery walls.
-Performances will occur from 4-4:30pm on Thursdays throughout June.
+Performances will occur from 4-4:30pm on Thursdays throughout the run of the exhibition.

 Artist Jason Bailer Losh interviews current and former editors and writers about their experiences working for The New York Times, including David Colman, contributing writer, ‘Style Section'; Andrea Kannapell, Briefings Editor; Randy Kennedy, writer, ‘Arts section'; Michael Owen, Editor of the News Desk; and Rick Rojas, writer, ‘Metro Section.’
 Viewers can listen to the podcasts as part of the exhibition, as well as on Seeing is Forgetting, Losh’s podcast series of conversations on contemporary art and culture in Los Angeles and beyond.

 Join the conversation online and follow FLAG’s Instagram (@flagartfoundation) and Twitter (@FLAGartNYC), and use the #TheTimes hashtag when posting.